jackgray/narc_arch/docs/source/forms.rst

 Form Generation
 ========================

-Researchers need an easy way to interact with their data--we need a single source of truth with high-availability redundancy, and fault tolerance (replication).
+Researchers need an easy way to interact with their data
+    A single source of truth with high-availability, redundancy, and fault tolerance (replication).

 The proposed solution laid forth aims to:
 -   Replace MS Access